-An independent Credit Administration Department is in place, at FFIL, to scrutinize all loans from risk-weighted point of view and assist the management in creating a high guality portfolio and maximize returns from assets.
-The Credit department assesses credit risks and suggests mitigations and ensures that adequate security documents are in place before sanction of loan and before disbursement of loans.
+An independent Credit Administration Department is in place, at FFIL, to scrutinize all loans from risk-weighted point of view and assist the management in creating a high quality portfolio and maximize returns from assets.
+The Credit department suggests for administrator mitigations and ensures that adequate security documents are in place before sanction of loan and before disbursement of loans.